LLNL/merlin/tests/README.md

     return "hello world"
 ```

-2. Import the fixture and use it as an argument in a test function:
+2. Use it as an argument in a test function (you don't even need to import it!):

 ```
-from tests.conftest import dummy_fixture

 def test_dummy(dummy_fixture):
     assert dummy_fixture == "hello world"
 ```